waltervanheuven/psychopy-on-M1/README.md

 - Psychtoolbox issues:
     `Symbol not found: _AllocateHIDObjectFromIOHIDDeviceRef`

-    Issues with PTB are I think due to PortAudio and libHID_Utilities static libraries that require a rebuild for Apple Silicon.
+    Are issues with PTB due to PortAudio and libHID_Utilities static libraries which require a rebuild for Apple Silicon?

 - mp4 movies are not working.

+- core.wait() is not working.

 If PsychoPy fails to start up after you have changed the preferences, remove the file `userPrefs.cfg`